build your business.

 Local, Regional, & National Distribution

-Featured panelists include local food ecosystem names like Barrio Bread, Pivot Produce, and Heirloom Farmers Markets as well as representatives from Tucson City of Gastronomy and Visit Tucson.
+Featured panelists for the Fall 2021 cohort included local food ecosystem names like Barrio Bread, Pivot Produce, and Heirloom Farmers Markets as well as representatives from Tucson City of Gastronomy and Visit Tucson.

 At the end of the program, participants will showcase their businesses and share their products during a Demo Day with key members of the Tucson food ecosystem.
 Upon completing this course, you can expect to have the knowledge needed to launch your business and finish your lean business plan, understand your startup or scaling costs, manage your supply chain, navigate distribution on the local and national scale, and more.